-I am surmising that quite a few operators and their lackeys themselves belong to the group and my post was attacked by a keyboard warrior bullyboy mob and slammed incredibly hard for suggesting an alternative and actually doing so outside the parameters set down by the Larapinta Trail Trek Support organisation.
+I am surmising that quite a few operators and their lackeys themselves belong to the group and my post was attacked by a keyboard warrior bullyboy mob and belittled in a petty school yard manner for spruiking an alternative logistical option and actually doing so outside the parameters set down by the Larapinta Trail Trek Support organisation.

 How dare I suggest finding my own way out to Redbank Gorge....

 Amusing how much time and pent up anger these keyboard warriors with an agenda have right?!!